EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter5.md

 In the previous chapter you solved more hand ranks using higher order functions and refactored with an extension method to create a method chain.

 In this chapter you'll continue with imperative and OOP style programming.
 Throughout the examples you'll be asked to refactor using functional programming.
-Later in this chapter, you'll learn about working with the Yeild operator in C#.
+Later in this chapter, you'll learn about working with the Yield operator in C#.

 Feel free to run tests as needed. **For example, after every code change.**